Matthew-Hurrell/viva-la-nacho/README.md

 #### Comment Form

 The recipe comment form is what the user uses to post a comment on a recipe.
-This comment form is only visible to logged in users as a username is required for a successful submission.
+This comment form is only visible to logged in users, as a username is required for successful submission.
 The comment form comprises of one text body field for the comment and a submit button.
-The author is assigned automatically as well as the created on date.
+The author is assigned automatically as well as the created-on date.

 ![Comment Form](readme/assets/images/comment-form.png)